01100100/shredgang/content/pages/projects/project-two.md

 date: '2021-12-20'
 client: Awesome client
 description: >-
   Get muddy on a treasure hunt through Brandenburgs finest forests.
-It's the season to take your freinds and get wild.
+Shred season is soon here, take your freinds and get wild.
+There are some suprises in store
 featuredImage:
   type: ImageBlock
   url: /images/bg2.jpg